Katee/rc-lunchbot/Readme.md

 On days when RC is open Lunchbot will privately message you after 11am to verify you want to be part of a lunch group.
 Around noon Lunchbot posts the lunch groups for that day in the 'lunchbot' stream.

+### Date overrides

+Sometimes lunchbot needs to run on non standard dates.
+To handle this you can set `ENV['ZULIP_LUNCHBOT_DATE_OVERRIDES']` to a comma separated list of dates prefixed by "+" or "-" in the format "2017-07-03".
+See `.env.sample` for examples.

 ## Local setup

 Add the expected variables to ENV.
 An easy way to do this is to `cp .env.sample .env` and edit `.env` to have the correct values.
 Then you can `source .env` before running `python bot.py`.